vedph/cod-layout-view/README.md

 ### 1.1.0

+- 2025-07-07:
-- 2025-07-07: refactored SVG rendition so that it is now a shared function independent from the formula being used.
+  - refactored SVG rendition so that it is now a shared function independent from the formula being used.
+  - added download as SVG image to renderer component.

 ### 1.0.8